Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: Introduction

 Many of these schemes can be couched as local teleamplification protocols whereby the incoming state is teleported onto a ``fresh" GKP qubit within the repeater station, removing the loss in the process.
-Recently, in the context of Gaussian-state quantum communication, it has been shown that conceptually similar teleamplification schemes can be enhanced by distributing the teleamplification such that the measurement part occurs at a relay station half way along the channel segment, with the state being teleported to the subsequent repeater station with the help of a classical channel \cite{winnel2021, guanzon2022ideal, swain2025enhancing}.
+Recently, in the context of Gaussian state quantum communication, it has been shown that conceptually similar teleamplification schemes can be enhanced by distributing the teleamplification such that the measurement part occurs at a relay station half way along the channel segment, with the state being teleported to the subsequent repeater station with the help of a classical channel \cite{winnel2021, guanzon2022ideal, swain2025enhancing}.
 This results in an effective doubling of the distance between repeater stations for the same communication rate.

-In the first part of this work, we introduce a number of GKP-based teleamplification, one-way repeater protocols, including ones using distributed teleamplification.
+In the first part of this work, we introduce a number of GKP based teleamplification, one-way repeater protocols, including ones using distributed teleamplification.
 We find that protocols using the distributed relay scheme perform best and (using secret key generation rates as a metric) can in principle allow quantum communication over distances of a few hundred kilometres.

 GKP error correction against loss inevitably introduces some level of logical qubit errors.
 These errors build up along the channel and ultimately limit the distance quantum information can be communicated.
 In order to correct the logical errors and hence extend the range of quantum communication higher level encodings are required.
 To address this challenge, Bell-state measurement (BSM) based schemes have been proposed.
 These can be thought of as teleamplification schemes with higher level encoding.
-When incorporated into quantum repeater architectures they enable communication ranges that scale polynomially with distance for various types of qubits, including single-photon and coherent-state qubits \cite{lee2018fundamental, lee2021loss}.
-In the context of quantum computing Fukui \textit{et al.} \cite{fukui2023efficient} proposed concatenating a GKP code with a quantum parity code to identify and discard error-prone qubits, together with a linear-time decoding algorithm to correct the logical errors.
+When incorporated into quantum repeater architectures they enable communication ranges that scale polynomially with distance for various types of qubits, including single photon and coherent state qubits \cite{lee2018fundamental, lee2021loss}.
+In the context of quantum computing Fukui \textit{et al.} \cite{fukui2023efficient} proposed concatenating a GKP code with a quantum parity code to identify and discard error prone qubits, together with a linear-time decoding algorithm to correct the logical errors.